zigbee-alliance/distributed-compliance-ledger/docs/running-node-ansible/private-sentry.md

 `persistent_peers` value:
   - `Validator` node with private IP + other orgs' validator/sentry nodes with public IPs.
   - For `testnet-2.0` or `main-net` get the latest `persistent_peers` (other orgs' validator/sentry nodes with public IPs) from the CSA slack channel.
-  - Use the following command to get `node-ID` of a node: `./dcld tendermint show-validator`.
+  - Use the following command to get `node-ID` of a node: `./dcld tendermint show-node-id`.

 ### 4. (Optional) If you are joining a long-running network, enable `statesync` or use one of the options in [running-node-in-existing-network.md](../advanced/running-node-in-existing-network.md)